Pacific Flatheaded Borer: An old pest is new again in Oregon’s rapidly expanding hazelnut industry

 Research objectives:

 1. Develop phenology data for PFB.
 There is no information on when PFB emerge and attack trees.
-These data act as the foundation for pest management; identifying when PFB life stages vulnerable to management are active.
+These data act as the foundation for pest management; identifying when PFB life stages are active and vulnerable to management.
+We were particularly interested in the period when adult borers were present, because this would represent the timing when growers could take measures to protect trees from oviposition or early larval development.

 2. Develop PFB monitoring traps.
-There are no effective monitoring tools to identify PFB populations.
-The development of monitoring traps will improve application timing and limit unnecessary pesticide applications when population counts are below economical thresholds.
+There are no known effective monitoring tools to identify PFB populations, and more broadly there have not been effective traps developed for any Chrysobothris species.
+The development of monitoring traps was improve application timing and limit unnecessary pesticide applications when population counts are below economical thresholds.
+A sensitive trap could help growers determine if treatments were necessary at all.

 3. Evaluate plant protection strategies against PFB.
-We will evaluate simple physical trunk barriers, deterrents, systemic insecticides, organic, and reduced-risk insecticides as treatments.
-Grower implementation of efficient protection strategies will lower farmer cost and limit environmental contamination.
+We evaluated simple physical trunk barriers, deterrents, systemic insecticides, organic, and reduced-risk insecticides as treatments.
+Grower implementation of efficient protection strategies will lower farmer cost and limit environmental costs of insecticide use.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.